Louis-Joseph de Montmorency-Laval: Bishop and cardinal

 After service in that post for four years, Montmorency-Laval was named Bishop of Condom, where he remained for two years before being appointed Bishop of Metz in 1760, a post he occupied until 1801.
 He was also appointed in 1786 Grand Almoner of France, and on 30 March 1789 Pope Pius VI created him a cardinal.

 Exile and death

 During the French Revolution Montmorency-Laval left France and lived in exile in the Kingdom of Denmark–Norway, settling in the town of Altona, now a part of Germany.
-He was not able to participate at the 1799–1800 Papal conclave, the only one for which he would have been eligible to vote.
+He was unable to participate at the 1799–1800 Papal conclave, the only one for which he would have been eligible to vote.

 Montmorency-Laval died in exile in Altona on 17 June 1808.
 His body was initially buried at the local church of St. Joseph of the "Greater Freedom" (Großer Freiheit).
-In 1900 the remains were removed and reburied in the crypt of the Cathedral of Metz.
+In 1900, the remains were removed and reburied in the crypt of the Cathedral of Metz.